Social assistance standards

 • Single parent aged 18, 19, or 20: €345.99

-• Married couples, both spouses aged 18, 19, or 20: €1,092.41
+• Married couples where both spouses are 18, 19, or 20 years old: €1,092.41

-• Married couples where one spouse is 18, 19, or 20 years old and the other spouse is 21 years old or older: €1,747.49
+• Married couples in which one spouse is 18, 19, or 20 years old and the other spouse is 21 years of age or older: €1,747.49

-• A single person or single parent: €1,564.69
+• A single person or a single parent: €1,564.69

-Stay in an institution
+Stay in a facility

 • Single person or single parent: €443.76